AudreyLL88/MS3__Sante/README.md

 * As a registered user, if you have submitted cocktails previously, are the cocktail cards showing?
 * Are the buttons "View"(yellow), "Edit"(green), and "Delete"(red) displayed?
 * Is the picture, name and category of the cocktal showing?
+* is the pagination displayed at the bottom of the page if you have more than 6 cocktails submitted?
 * As an admin, are your cocktails as well as all registered user cocktails showing in "Your cocktail" section?
 * As an admin, do you haven "View","Edit" and "Delete" buttons on your cocktail recipes and "View" and "Delete" buttons for other users cocktail recipes?